HobnobMancer/cazy_webscraper/docs/source/configuration_tutorials.rst

 .. warning::
    If you use the ``--species``, ``--genera`` and ``--strains`` flags in any combination and a source organism matches multiple of the taxonomy critera, the CAZymes derived from that species will only be retrieved **once**.
-For example, using the command ``python3 cazy_webscraper --genera Aspergillus --species Aspergillus niger --strains Aspergillus niger ATCC 1015`` will retrieve all CAZymes from *all* Aspergillus species *once*.
+For example, using the command ``cazy_webscraper --genera Aspergillus --species Aspergillus niger --strains Aspergillus niger ATCC 1015`` will retrieve all CAZymes from *all* Aspergillus species *once*.
 The higher taxonomy levels take president, and the command will not retrieve all CAZymes from all Aspergillus species once AND all CAZymes from Aspergillus niger strains as well, and then retrieve another copy of all CAZymes from Aspergillus niger ATCC 1015.